 Part #3 – The X-Guard

 Everyone’s favorite open guard variation, the X-guard is one of those guards that have been immensely exploited throughout the years.
-Even today, it is a huge part of most people’s game, especially those that are fans of leg locks.
+Even today, it is a huge part of most people’s games, especially those that are fans of leg locks.
 Bruno offers a great system to incorporate some X-guard variation that’ll catch most people off guard.

 One key transition is getting into the X-Guard from the butterfly guard.
 Bruno goes over his take on it, by using the X-guard to transition from the butterfly guard to a 100 % effective sweep.
 There are also key leg drag transitions as well as lighting fastback attacks.
 One of them actually includes jumping straight onto your opponent’s back from the x-guard.
 And that’s not even the craziest part – Bruno knows how to leg drag a standing opponent, and you’ll learn it too after watching this Bruno Malfacine DVD.